juniorsundarCasual/TGT/vault/volume-5.chapter-397.md

 ____

 It was time, Shuri could feel it in her guts.
-Four weeks had passed since her visit to the clinic.
+Eight weeks had passed since her visit to the clinic.
 And while she was nearly finished with her project, her pain walked the inverse path and had ballooned to a point where her every morning left her partially immobiised for half an hour until it passed.

+Shuri left her room later than usual, as the time to recover from the inhuman pain had ballooned significantly as well.
+She completed her daily routine and arrived at her clearing, which looked much different from how it had started out.
+An elaborate ritual was splattered accross the ground, with orichalcum plates with row of small mana gems embedded on them placed strategically at different locations.
+At certain nexuses, one could see programmed mana cores, pulsing periodically performing a hitherto unknown task.
+The scale of the project was massive, spanning an area of twenty-five square metres.
+Needless to say it was an expensive endeavour, one which had to be completed in a painstakingly slow yet methodical process.
+Material shortages were the norm, and denied requisition requests were frequent.
+But Shuri endured, and her masterpiece was finally taking shape.

+However, today, there was an unexpected guest awaiting Shuri at the location.

+"Senior Sister Jean!
+W-What brings you here today?"
+Shuri greeted, though with a faint quiver in her lips.
+Her Senior Sister was the defacto boogeyman of the Sect.
+Everyone was afraid of her, second only to Matron Reva.
+Admittedly, Senior Sister Jean was a good human, a gem of a person, a gentle soul.
+But Physician Jean was a demon.
+She was unforgiving, and meted out punishment for health violations without prejudice.
+Even the Sect Leader wasn't safe, the man had to apologise publicly for affecting the health of the entire Sect after they had one too many parties with cake involved.

+There was an easy way to differentiate between Senior Sister and Physician Jean, and that was by virtue of her attire.
+Physician Jean always wore luminescent green latex gloves.
+And the person standing before her was wearing them.

+"Did you think I would forget?"
+Physician Jean said with a steely voice.
+"I heard from a little bird that your pain has grown more severe.
+I awaited you at the clinic for a while now, yet you never came.
+It seems that someone has lost their sense of self-preservation and need to be taught it all over again."

+"W-Wait-" was all Shuri could say before Physician Jean disappeared from her place and appeared before her.
+"Now, sit!
+Let me inspect you."

 ____